Arisien/minesweeper/README.md

 * `Field (int h, int w, int b)` - The constructor takes 3 parameters for the dimensions of the playing field (h & w), as well as the amount of mines (b).
 It will then generate the field, mines, and mark all tiles with their coresponding values.

 * `int state` - This is state of the field, and is represented by integer enums.
-PLAYING means the field has not been completely cleared and flagged, WON means it has, and LOST means a mine has been triggered.
+S_PLAYING means the field has not been completely cleared and flagged, S_WON means it has, and S_LOST means a mine has been triggered.

 * `std::vector<std::vector<Tile>> tiles` - This is a 2D vector which stores all the tiles.
 It is public so it can be acessed directly.

-* `int check_state()` - This function checks whether the game has been WON, LOST, or is still PLAYING by iterating through all Tiles.
-It will soon be replaced with a more efficient system.

 * `void uncover(int x, int y)` - The uncover algorithm is a recursive function with is used for setting all adjacent tiles to visible when a 0 value tile is uncovered by the user.